 Not providing clear and concise instructions

 Not providing clear and concise instructions on your checkout page can lead to confusion and frustration for customers, potentially causing them to abandon their purchase.
-It's important to ensure all necessary information and steps are clearly outlined to ensure a smooth and successful checkout process.
+It’s essential to ensure all necessary information and steps are clearly outlined to ensure a smooth and successful checkout process.

 Ignoring the mobile experience

 Ignoring the mobile experience on your checkout page can lead to a poor user experience for mobile users, potentially resulting in lost sales and revenue.
-It's important to ensure that your checkout page is optimized for all devices, including mobile, to provide a seamless and efficient user checkout process.
+It’s essential to ensure that your checkout page is optimized for all devices, including mobile, to provide a seamless and efficient user checkout process.

 Offering limited payment options